 Figure 3.
 Commodity Origin.
-The proportion of domestic, imported or unknown origin for each commodity is depicted for samples tested in 2004.
+The proportion of domestic, imported or unknown origin for each commodity is depicted for samples tested in 2005.

-air cooling.
-After initial chilling, the produce is stored under chilled conditions (avoiding freezing) and, depending on the commodity, under low oxygen atmospheric conditions (primarily carbon dioxide).
-To minimize spoilage and bruising, the produce is often harvested before reaching full ripeness.
+primarily by hand although some mechanical harvesting does occur.
+The produce may be packaged in the field or taken to a packinghouse (e.g., tomatoes that require classification for color and/or size).
+At the packinghouse, the produce is cleaned, trimmed, sized, sorted, wrapped, and chilled for preservation until arrival at distribution centers and terminal markets.
+Cleaning is typically accomplished with chlorinated water, although other disinfecting agents, such as ozone, may be used.
+Some commodities may have a food-grade wax applied to replace natural waxes removed during washing to help prevent water loss.
+Fungicides may be added to the wax or applied separately to retard spoilage.
+Chilling may be accomplished by various means such as vacuum cooling, hydrovac cooling, room chilling, or forced air cooling.
+After initial chilling, the produce is stored under chilled conditions (avoiding freezing) and, depending on the commodity. under low-oxygen atmospheric conditions (primarily carbon dioxide). minimize spoilage and bruising, the produce is often harvested before reaching full ripeness.
 Prior to shipment to distribution centers and terminal markets, some commodities are often artificially ripened using techniques such as ethylene oxide gassing.
 Some shipping companies transport produce in refrigerated trucks or rail cars; others use ice; still others use no method of cooling, depending on the commodity.
-Therefore, MDP data reflect not only agricultural practices. but also handling practices occurring during (including harvesting, storage postharvest treatment), and shipping operations.
+Therefore, MDP data reflect not only agricultural practices,